 Students should be aware that hazing violates campus regulations and state law.
 Monmouth has a zero tolerance policy when it comes to hazing.
 Students and/or organizations involved in such acts will be charged under the Code of Conduct as appropriate.
-The following information has been prepared by the Office of Student Activities and the Office of Fraternity and Sorority Life.
+The following information has been prepared by the Office of Student Engagement.
 The information is designed to assist members of the University community in understanding University and state positions on hazing activities.
 The information is intended to be educational and should not be viewed as all-inclusive in its content and definitions.
-Specific questions should be referred to the Office of Fraternity and Sorority Life at 732-263-5319 or the Office of Student Activities at 732-571-3586.
+Specific questions should be referred to the Office of Student Engagement at 732-263-5319.

 Statement on Hazing

 Monmouth University recognizes that student groups and associations including, but not limited to, clubs and organizations, fraternities and sororities, and intercollegiate or club sport teams are an integral part of the University.
 They contribute to the academic and social experience of the students and the Monmouth community.
 This relationship carries with it certain rights of the University to protect and preserve an appropriate environment in which all students and student associations may operate.
 As such, all students are expected to conduct themselves as responsible members of the University community and to respect their fellow citizens.
 Any departure from these standards as defined in the Student Handbook, the national fraternity/sorority documents, and state regulations may subject any individual(s) or group(s) to disciplinary action.